PSU-Env/GitHub-for-RStudio/README.md

 **Finishing step 3 will automaticly copy all files into your new R directory on your PC.**  These are all the files currently in the main GitHub directory that you forked, so you dont have to start from scratch.

-More detailed description for setting up Github with R from Ecologist ([link](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/)), and
+More detailed description for setting up Github with RStudio from Ecologist ([link](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/)), and
 Rstudio ([link](https://support.rstudio.com/hc/en-us/articles/200532077-Version-Control-with-Git-and-SVN)).

 --------